Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-3.md

 This 3-minute [pull request tutorial](https://www.youtube.com/watch?v=jRLGobWwA3Y) is excellent.
 That said, you can skip the part about creating a new branch as it is not necessary in this case.

 For your otr.cash registry pull request, you should use [this template](https://github.com/OpenTokenRegistry/otr.cash/blob/master/.github/pull_request_template.md).
-Copy the raw markdown and paste it into the text field of your pull request.
+Copy the raw markdown and paste it into the text field of your pull request, if for some reason it does not come up automatically.
 Fill it out carefully.

 It pays to be detail-oriented when requesting a listing as otr.cash is operated by [ecosystem volunteers](https://github.com/orgs/OpenTokenRegistry/people) who have limited time to review improperly-formed requests.